mazwat/mazwat.github.io/uml-ws.md

 You should develop at least **3 diagrams** and one of them should be a Class diagram

+Create your diagrams using.
+LaTeX and Overleaf.
+You can script your UML diagrams using the TikZ

 ## LECTURE

 It is assumed that you have watched the video lecture before this workshop or read the [materials](uml-lm).
 If not you should find time to watch it during the week.